Bělkovice-Lašťany

 Bělkovice-Lašťany is a municipality and village in Olomouc District in the Olomouc Region of the Czech Republic.
 It has about 2,300 inhabitants.

 Geography

 Bělkovice-Lašťany is located about 9 km north of Olomouc.
 It lies on the border between the Upper Morava Valley and Nízký Jeseník range.
 The highest point is at 440 m above sea level.
 The stream Trusovický potok flows through the municipality.

 History

 The first written mention of Lašťany is from 1078.
 Bělkovice was first mentioned in 1238.
 In 1960, Bělkovice and Lašťany were merged and today they form one integral municipality.

 Transport

-The I/46 road (heading from Olomouc to Opava and the Czech-Polish border) passes through the municipality.
+The I/46 road (heading from Olomouc to Opava and the Czech-Polish border) runs through the municipality.

 Sights

-Bělkovice-Lašťany is poor in monuments.
-The only protected cultural monument is a border stone from 1739.
+The only protected cultural monument in the municipality is a border stone from 1739.